 A survey of a large number of studies concerning traction for arm pain came to the following conclusions:

-MAIN RESULTS: Of the seven selected trials (called RCTs), only one had a low risk of bias.
+Of the seven selected trials, six clearly set out to prove what they already "knew to be true", or in research lingo only one of the randomised controlled trials had a low risk of bias.
 It found no statistically significant difference between continuous traction and placebo traction in reducing pain or improving function for chronic neck disorders with radicular symptoms.

 I have used this traction device for home use of arm pain with great effect, as an adjunct to chiropractic treatment.
-However, there is no hard evidence that it is effective when used on its own.
-There simply is only one good trial concerning traction used on its own and it neither proved it effective, nor refuted its effectiveness in the treatment of arm pain.
+However, there is no hard evidence that it is effective when used on its own, or as an adjunct to physiotherapy.
+There simply is only one good trial concerning traction used and it neither proved it effective, nor refuted its effectiveness in the treatment of arm pain.

 From the chiropractic coalface

-I won't pretend his case has been easy.
+I will not pretend his case has been easy.
 His neck was technically difficult to adjust, but within six months of chiropractic treatment, with the aid of his home traction unit he was motor cycling again.
 Last night he had dinner with us, and took me for a ride on his new BMW 100, ah sublime.
 Next week he leaves on 10 day ride through the former Soviet republics.
 Estonia, Latvia...
-Chiropractic PLUS his home traction unit pictured above have enabled him to return to his favourite pasttime.
-Motor cycling.
-Mine too.
-Traction may not help on its own, but as an add-on to chiropractic, I highly recommend for radiating arm pain from the neck.
+Chiropractic PLUS his home traction unit pictured above have enabled him to return to his favourite pasttime; it was mine too until I moved to the Netherlands.
+Traction may not help on its own, but as an add-on to chiropractic, I highly recommend it for radiating arm pain from the neck.

 Update: Mr S had a very successful trip with minimal neck or arm pain.